Compression-aware Training of Neural Networks using Frank-Wolfe: Introduction

-Continuing the work of \citet{Pokutta2020} and \citet{Miao2022}, the goal of this work is to thoroughly analyze the capabilities of SFW in the pruning-aware setting.
-We drastically improve upon the recent results of \citet{Miao2022} by showing that the \emph{$k$-support norm} \citep{Argyriou2012} offers a significantly more natural and effective constraint on the parameters.
-Leveraging the ideas of \citet{Rao2017} and \citet{McDonald2016a} in the context of Deep Learning, we show that SFW is also able to achieve excellent results in the structured pruning domain, namely convolutional filter pruning and low-rank matrix decomposition.
+Addressing the issue of compression-aware training, we propose leveraging the SFW algorithm in conjunction with a family of norm constraints that actively encourage robustness to convolutional filter pruning and low-rank matrix decomposition.
+Our approach, using the group-$k$-support norm and variants thereof \citep{Argyriou2012, Rao2017, McDonald2016a}, is able to train state-of-the-art image-classification and semantic-segmentation architectures on large datasets to high accuracy while biasing the network towards compression-robustness.
+Similarly motivated by the work of \citet{Pokutta2020} and concurrent to our work, \citet{Miao2022} showed the effectiveness of $k$-sparse constraints, focusing solely on unstructured weight pruning.
+Our approach generalizes the unstructured pruning case and further mitigates existing convergence and hyperparameter stability issues.
 To the best of our knowledge, our work is the first to apply SFW for structured pruning tasks.
-In analyzing the techniques introduced by \citet{Pokutta2020}, we find that the \emph{gradient rescaling} of the learning rate is of utmost importance for obtaining high performing and pruning stable results.
+In analyzing the techniques introduced by \citet{Pokutta2020}, we find that the \emph{gradient rescaling} of the learning rate is important for obtaining high performing and pruning stable results.
 We lay the theoretical foundation for this practice by proving the convergence of SFW with gradient rescaling in the non-convex stochastic case, extending results of \citet{Reddi2016}.